richgerdes/DSN/readme.txt

 ===Friendship and Access Control=== friend <identity>
 	- send a friend request to <identity>
-approve <identity>
+	- add <identity> to a waiting list so no more messages can be sent to them until an accept or reject is received approve <identity>
 	- add <identity> to the list of users who can access private content
-	- effective accept of friend request revoke <identity>
+	- effective accept of friend request
+	- forward approve message to <identity>
+reject <identity>
+	- reject <identity>'s friend request
+	- forward reject message to <identity>
+revoke <identity>
 	- remove <identity> from the list of users who can access private content block <identity>